 - Once the risotto is done absorbing the broth, add in freshly grated parmesan cheese and stir to combine.

-- Next, add in the crème fraîche and stir to combine.
-The crème fraîche makes the risotto extra creamy and gives it a velvety texture.
+- Then, add in the crème fraîche.
+This makes the risotto extra creamy and gives it a velvety texture!

-Once you’ve added all the ingredients, taste and adjust the kosher salt if necessary.
-The cheese is salty, so I wait until the end to add more.
+Once you’ve added all the ingredients, it’s time to take a taste and adjust your kosher salt accordingly.
+As the cheese is already salty, I suggest waiting until the end to add more if necessary.

 For the web story version of this recipe, click here!